sterlingbaldwin/scalable_project_3/README.md

 	* checksum
 	* if we have time and decide to get fancy, public key of the sender

-## Station

-As you may guess from their name, a Station is a stationary object.
-They have a population who generate and transmit/receive messages.
-A station has the following attributes:

-	* Name, the station identifier
-	* Population, a list of people.
-The population simulation doesn’t need to be fancy at all, just a list of randomly generated names  to be used for sending/recieving messages.
-	* Population size, this is used to determine the rate of message generation.
-	* Location, the physical location of the station.

 ## Ship

 A Ship is basically a much smaller mobile station.
-The crew on a ship may also generate and receive messages, but at a much lower rate then a station.
+The crew on a ship may also generate and receive messages.
+The ships can only communicate with other ships which are in its commication reange and effectively relay infromation to the nodes that are part of the ephimeral network.
 Ships have the following:

 	* Name, the ship identifier
 	* Crew, a relatively small number of people on the ship